Heba-Alrubaye/WebApplication/README.md

 ### Admin Products:

+### Recommendations:
+The add recommendation page to suggest clothes depends on weather (Clear, Snow, Cloud, Rain), when this page render, we get all recommendation clothes, each item contains details button and add to cart button.

 ### Carts:

 ### Logout:
+Press logout and return to sign in page.

 ## What the interface is (both for the web application and with REST API):
 ### There are two interfaces in our system.